FENCING AND SPARRING

-There are two types of fencing at the event this year - Coached and Free.
+There are two types of fencing at the event – Coached and Free.

-This year we have set aside Thursday and Friday evenings for free-fencing.
+Thursday and Friday evenings are for free-fencing.
 For most martial arts students, one of the key goals is to fight the way you train.
 This is never an easy task.
 This is even harder when training with weapons, since the dangers of fencing with weapons requires a great deal of safety rules, and therefore an even higher level of artificiality.

 After the 90 minute Coached Fencing block is over, the floor is open for free-fencing until the Great Hall closes for the evening.

 Please note that all Coached and Free Fencing bouts are subject to the general safety guidelines.